- Betting Sites

 Alternatively, If you fancied Chennai Super Kings William Hill had the best odds at 5/1 in comparison to 9/2 from Netbet and Betfair.
 In this particular market William Hill were best price or joint best for 7 of the 9 teams.
 So, if you are going to have an IPL bet then William Hill should be your starting point.

-The IPL is a Twenty20 competition contested by a total of 8 teams, as you can see on the official IPL website.
+The IPL is a Twenty20 competition contested by a total of 8 teams, as you can see on the League's official website.
 It is a round robin tournament with teams playing each-other home and away during the regular season.
 The top 4 teams qualify for the play-offs.
 The top two teams play in the first Qualifying match with the winners advancing straight to the final.
 The loser of the first qualifying match plays the winner of the Eliminator match between the 3rd and 4th placed teams in a second Qualifying match.
 The winner of that clash reaches the final and plays the winner of the first qualifying match.

 |Year||Winners||Margin of Victory|